Simucube/simucube-docs.github.io/docs/Tuner/Command line options.md

 	                any changes to the currently active profile --start-all   - Start all connected devices.
 Works only when given to the secondary instance.
 WILL CAUSE DEVICES TO MOVE.
+	--tray        - Don't create a window.
+Only launch as a tray icon.
 	-h/--help     - Print this information and exit.
 	-v/--version  - Print software version number and exit.
 ```